KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 ![q51229](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/d11ac3de-be60-4c85-b9f6-7e16ed8de153)

-- There are a total of 4,254 negative reviews within version 4.73.0.3 which is 78% out of both versions.
+- There are a total of 4,254 negative reviews within version 4.73.0.3 which is 78% of both versions.
-- There are a total of 1,229 negative reviews within version 3.9.4.0 which is 22% out of both versions.
+- There are a total of 1,229 negative reviews within version 3.9.4.0 which is 22% of both versions.

 ### <h3 align="center">App Review Sentiments Analysis:<h3/>
+---

--  Let’s perform a text analysis on both author app versions 4.73.0.3 and 3.9.4.0 to identify common words or themes in the negative sentiment to see if there are any major differences.<br><br>
+### Let’s now perform a text analysis on both author app versions 4.73.0.3 and 3.9.4.0 to identify common words or themes in the negative sentiment to see if there are any major differences.<br><br>

 <h3 align="center">(Author app version 4.73.0.3)<h3/>